King, Kuwait Emir Reaffirm Pride In Deep-Rooted Relations

+Two leaders stress importance of expanding bilateral cooperation in all fields, especially in economic, investment sectors King commends Kuwait's wise positions towards Arab causes, mainly Palestine, and its relentless efforts to promote regional security, stability His Majesty bestows Al Hussein bin Ali Medal on Sheikh Meshal

-Amman, April 23 (Petra) -- His Majesty King Abdullah II and Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah on Tuesday reaffirmed their pride in the deep-rooted relations between the two countries and peoples.
+AMMAN - His Majesty King Abdullah and Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah on Tuesday reaffirmed their pride in the deep-rooted relations between the two countries and peoples.

-During bilateral talks followed by expanded ones at Basman Palace, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the two leaders stressed the importance of expanding bilateral cooperation in all fields, especially in economic and investment sectors.
+During bilateral talks followed by expanded ones at Basman Palace, attended by HRH Crown Prince Al Hussein, the two leaders stressed the importance of expanding bilateral cooperation in all fields, especially in economic and investment sectors, according to a Royal Court statement.

 His Majesty welcomed Sheikh Meshal on his first visit to the Kingdom after his assumption of power as Emir of Kuwait.